 An Agent must also be, and remain, in compliance with all tax legislation throughout the duration of the Agreement.

 As stated in section 3.2, an Agent is not an employee of the Crown.
-Agents must carry law-practice insurance in the province or territory in which they practice, as required by the relevant law society.
+Agents must carry law-practice insurance in the province or territory in which they practice.

 4.3 Standard Technology Requirements